Social media is transforming the way we share and consume the news. But are journalists truly embracing and being impacted by it?

 - Inform your pitches with data on journalists’ preferences.

 - Build rapport on the platforms journalists are frequenting.

 - Plan your outreach based on journalists’ typical social media behaviors.

-Register now to learn how to better communicate with journalists.
+Watch now to learn how to better communicate with journalists.

 Chris Lynch, Chief Marketing Officer, Cision